I’ve been tracking the retail trend after I noticed a flood of customers at all my local spots.

 - Growth — Target has a trailing 12-month earnings-per-share growth rate of 127%.
 Its trailing 12-month annual sales growth rate is nearly 23%.
 The company scores an 89 on growth.

 - Momentum — As seen by its stock chart above, Target stock has been in a consistent, strong uptrend over the last 12 months.
-Target earns an 81 on momentum.
+Target earns an 89 (up from 81 when I first recommended it) on momentum.

-- Value — The company’s price-to ratios (earnings, sales, book and cash flow) are all either in-line or slightly below the industry average … making it a good value stock.
-It scores a 78 on this metric.
+- Value — The company’s price-to ratios (earnings, sales, book and cash flow) are all either in line or slightly below the industry average … making it a good value stock.
+It scores a 73 on this metric.

-Target does score a 2 on size with a massive $114.7 billion market cap.
+Target stock does score a 1 on size with a massive $127 billion market cap.
 But its performance over the last 12 months suggests its size is not a big factor on its stock price.

-Bottom line: The retail sector is starting to recover nicely after the COVID-19 pandemic forced stores to close and shift efforts to e-commerce platforms.
+Bottom line: The retail sector has recovered nicely after the COVID-19 pandemic forced stores to close and shift efforts to e-commerce platforms.

-Now that stores are reopening, customers are flocking to find deals and … well … get out of the house.
+Now that stores are open, customers are flocking to find deals and … well … get out of the house.

-Target showed a lot of strength during the pandemic, and it’s only going to get better now that we are returning to some normalcy.
+Target showed a lot of strength during the pandemic, and it’s only gotten better now that we are returning to some normalcy.

 I think I’ll keep seeing more and more cars in my local Target parking lot for years to come.